panGenerator/open-future-www/content/ai-commons.md

 ---
 *Francesco Vogelezang, Alek Tarkowski*

-Machine training with openly licensed material is an ethical question that has long divided open movement activists.
+Machine training with openly licensed photographs of faces is a controversial use case of Creative Commons licensed content, identified several years ago.
+Since the case received [media attention](https://www.nytimes.com/interactive/2019/10/11/technology/flickr-facial-recognition.html) in 2019, it has been often raised as an example of inherent conflict between openness and privacy protection as conflicting values.

+In the background, there are growing concerns about the ethics of artificial intelligence and machine learning technologies, especially in relation to biometric data.
 Emblematically, [a 2018 academic publication by Wiley](https://onlinelibrary.wiley.com/doi/abs/10.1002/widm.1278), concerning algorithmic training to distinguish faces of Uyghur people from those of Korean and Tibetan ethnicity, sparked a great deal of controversy about the ethics of academic research in image training recognition.
 Likewise, [the 2018 revelations involving a group of scientists from Stanford University](https://ieeexplore.ieee.org/document/7780624), that approximately collected around 12,000 images from a webcam in a San Francisco café to train biometric categorization algorithms, signal the inherent **struggle of user&#39;s consent to data processing with facial recognition training**.

-We are launching the AI\_Commons project to find a solution to this issue – one of several key [paradoxes of open](http://paradox.openfuture.eu/) that we have identified.
+We are launching the AI\_Commons project to find a solution to this issue.
+By studying this case, we hope to define better how governance of shared resources can balance open sharing with protection of personal data and privacy.
+We also see this as a case that concerns irrevocability of CC licenses and their unintended uses, and thus the challenge of making the CC licensing stack future-proof.

+Finally, this is a case that explores the limit of the traditional approach to sharing, the Open Access Commons.
+And asks whether for some types of data we need a stronger, more managed commons and data governance.
+As this is also a case that deals with imbalances of power on the web – a [Paradox of Open](http://paradox.openfuture.eu/) that we have identified.

 ### AI is a challenge for open licensing